luojen/framer-motion/README.md

-# framer-scrolling
+# framer-motion
-Framer Motion Library for Scrolling
+Experiments Using Framer Motion